Vaginal Birth: Recovery Plan

 Vaginal Delivery: What to Expect in the First Days After Birth (and How to Feel Better Faster)

 Vaginal delivery is a natural process, but recovery is not always as simple as people expect.
 A few very common things happen after birth that can surprise new moms — especially related to digestion, bowel movements, and physical discomfort.
-Knowing what’s normal and what you can do can make a big difference in how you feel those first days.

 Most women who have a vaginal delivery receive spinal or local anesthesia.
 This anesthesia is often a combination of medications, and in many cases includes opioids.

 Opioids are known to slow down the gut, which means digestion becomes sluggish.
-This often leads to constipation after delivery.
-While this is very individual, many women experience difficulty with their first bowel movement.
+In addition to Pelvic floor weakness from pushing, constipation, sometimes severe, can be experienced after delivery.

 The fear of straining — especially after pushing for hours — can also make it harder to relax and go.

+3. Liquid or semi-liquid diet at first.
 Foods that support digestion without straining include:

 • Soups and stews